UK’s Princess Eugenie gives birth to 1st child, a baby boy

 Eugenie, a granddaughter of Queen Elizabeth II, and her husband, Jack Brooksbank, welcomed their son at London’s Portland Hospital on Tuesday morning.

-Eugenie’s parents are Prince Andrew and Sarah, Duchess of York, The princess’ baby, who weighed 8 pounds, 1 ounce, is her and Brooksbank’s first child and the queen’s ninth great-grandchild.
+Eugenie, 30, is the younger daughter of Prince Andrew and Sarah, Duchess of York.
+The princess’ baby, who weighed 8 pounds, 1 ounce, is her and Brooksbank’s first child and the queen’s ninth great-grandchild.

+The new parents uploaded to Instagram a black and white image of their hands cradling their infant’s tiny fingers.

-“Her Royal Highness and her child are both doing well,” the statement said.
+“Her Royal Highness and her child are both doing well,” the palace said in a statement.

-The palace said that Elizabeth and her husband, Prince Philip, were “delighted with the news.”
+The statement said Elizabeth and her husband, Prince Philip, were “delighted with the news.”

 Eugenie married Brooksbank, a businessman, in October 2018 at St. George’s Chapel at Windsor Castle.